 - Maintain up-to-date nursing education, including knowledge of Internet resources for those with substance abuse

-- Nursing degree from an accredited program
+- Nursing degree from an accredited institution

 - Active nursing license